-You will be trained in state-of-the-art techniques used in the analysis of social science quantitative data.
+You will be trained in techniques used in the analysis of social science quantitative data.
 This will enable you to think through how you can use your knowledge and advanced quantitative skills in different contexts, applying them to a variety of problems and specifically in the area of social, educational or political enquiry that most interests you.

 The vibrant environment for training in quantitative social science methods will equip you with the skills to become a transdisciplinary future leader in innovative social science research.